apache/doris/docs/en/administrator-guide/load-data/binlog-load-manual.md

 * `sync_commit_interval_second`

 	Maximum interval time between commit transactions.
 If there is still data in the channel that has not been committed after this time, the consumer will notify the channel to commit the transaction.

+* `min_sync_commit_size`

+	The minimum number of events required to commit a transaction.
+If the number of events received by Fe is less than it, Fe will continue to wait for the next batch of data until the time exceeds `sync_commit_interval_second`.
+The default value is 10000 events.
+If you want to modify this configuration, please ensure that this value is less than the `canal.instance.memory.buffer.size` configuration on the canal side (16384 by default).
+Otherwise, Fe will try to get more events than the length of the store queue without ack, causing the store queue to block until timeout.

+* `min_bytes_sync_commit`

+	The minimum data size required to commit a transaction.
+If the data size received by Fe is smaller than it, it will continue to wait for the next batch of data until the time exceeds `sync_commit_interval_second`.
+The default value is 15MB.
+If you want to modify this configuration, please ensure that this value is less than the product `canal.instance.memory.buffer.size` and `canal.instance.memory.buffer.memunit` on the canal side (16MB by default).
+Otherwise, Fe will try to get data from canal larger than the store space without ack, causing the store queue to block until timeout.

+* `max_bytes_sync_commit`

+	The maximum size of the data when the transaction is committed.
+If the data size received by Fe is larger than it, it will immediately commit the transaction and send the accumulated data.
+The default value is 64MB.
+If you want to modify this configuration, please ensure that this value is greater than the product of `canal.instance.memory.buffer.size` and `canal.instance.memory.buffer.mmemunit` on the canal side (16MB by default) and `min_bytes_sync_commit`。

 * `max_sync_task_threads_num`